zolrath/wemux/README.md

   Resets the wemux hostname to the default: host

 ## Configuration
+  There are a number of options that be configured in `/etc/wemux.conf`.
+In most cases the only option that must be changed is the `host_list` array.

 ### Host Mode
-To have an account act as host, ensure that you have added their username to the /etc/wemux.conf file's host_list array.
+  To have an account act as host, ensure that you have added their username to the `/etc/wemux.conf` file's `host_list` array.

     host_list=(zolrath hostusername csagan brocksampson)

+### Announcements
+  When a user joins a session in either mirror or pair mode, a message is displayed to all currently attached users:

+    csagan has attached in mirror mode.
+    csagan has detached.

+ This can be disabled by setting `announce_attach="false"`

+ In addition, when a user switches from one host to another via the `wemux name
+ <hostname>` command, their movement is displayed similarly to the attach
+ messages.

+  If csagan enters `wemux name applepie` the users on the default hostname `host` will see:

+    csagan has switched to hostname: applepie

+  If csagan returns to default hostname with: `wemux reset` users on `host` will see:

+    csagan has joined this hostname.

+  This can be disabled by setting `announce_host_change="false"`

 ### Client Modes

   To make an SSHed user start in a wemux mode automatically, add one of the following lines to the users `.bash_profile` or `.zshrc`

   **Option 1**: Automatically log the client into mirror mode upon login, disconnect them from the server when they detach.

     wemux mirror; exit

   **Option 2**: Automatically start the client in mirror mode but allow them to detach.

     wemux mirror

   **Option 3**: Automatically start the client in pair mode but allow them to detach.

     wemux pair

   **Option 4**: Only display the connection commands, don't automatically start any modes.

     wemux help

   Please note that this does not ensure a logged in user will not be able to exit tmux and access their shell.
 If the user is not trusted, you must perform any security measures one would normally perform for a remote user.